santtu/santtu.github.io/_posts/2014-12-23-sauna-detour.md

 shift as it is considered rude to force women to a mixed-gender sauna.
-But don't **assume** that separate sauna shifts are the default as most finns **just do not see sauna as a place of sexuality** and it is just as common to default to to having mixed gender saunas in a company of friends.
+But don't **assume** that separate sauna shifts are the default as most finns **just do not see sauna as a place of sexuality** and it is just as common to default having mixed gender saunas in a company of friends.

 > After a day's worth of skydiving I went with other from our club to
-> a sauna of a bowling club in Hanko.
-Being skydivers, naturally
+> a sauna of a bowling club.
+Being skydivers, naturally trying to do
-> trying to do stupid things we wanted to see how many people we could
+> stupid things we wanted to see how many people we could
-> fit into the sauna.
+> <strike>fit</strike> cram into the sauna.
 10. 20.
 30. 40.
-I don't remember exactly, but
+I don't
-> somewhere between 40 and 50 people the bench supports failed.
-This
+> remember exactly, but somewhere between 40 and 50 people the bench
-> was a sauna with normal capacity of 15 people, so space was
+> supports failed.
+This was a sauna with normal capacity of 15 people,
-> ... let's say, heavily optimized.
-And it was a mixed gender
+> so space was ... let's say, heavily optimized.
+And it was a mixed
-> sauna.
+> gender sauna.
 Would this have been possible somewhere else?

 ## Where are saunas?